frankshearar/smalltalk-heroku-buildpack/README.md

 Currently this only supports Squeak 4.4.

 Eventually this should support other Smalltalks, particularly Pharo.
+It will also support various kinds of fileouts: filetree, chunk format, Cuis packages and so on.

 ## USAGE